Burrell Normal School

-Burrell Normal School (1903 – 1969), was a private school for African American students established in 1903 in Florence, Alabama, U.S..
+Burrell Normal School (1903–1969), was a private school for African American students established in 1903 in Florence, Alabama.
 The school was for grades 1 to 12, and served as a normal school.
 A historical marker for the school was erected by the Florence Historical Board and is located at W College Street at Burrell Street in Florence.
 It was also known as Burrell Academy, Burrell High School, and Burrell–Slater High School.

 History

 The school was first named Burrell Academy and was initially located in Selma, Alabama.
 It was founded in 1869 as the first school for Blacks in the city of Selma, and was destroyed by a suspicious fire in 1900.

 In 1903, the school was rebuilt by the American Missionary Association (A.M.A), which had decided to change the location of the building based on need to Florence, Alabama.
 The first class to attend the new school was in 1904, and the first graduating class was in 1906.
 In 1905, they had four teachers, including the principal.